MJDinero/MCC-OCR-Summary/README.md

      REGION=$REGION \
      SERVICE=mcc-ocr-summary
    ```
+   The Makefile deploy target enforces `--no-allow-unauthenticated`, so ensure IAM-based callers (service accounts or internal IAP identities) are granted `roles/run.invoker` before triggering a deployment.
 3. Terraform or scripts in `infra/` provision Pub/Sub topics, subscriptions, and service accounts with least-privilege IAM.

 ---